Calculating tide statistics and satellite biases¶

 to calculate local tide statistics and identify biases caused by interactions between tidal processes and satellite orbits.

-Complex interactions between temporal tide dynamics and the regular mid-morning overpass timing of sun-synchronous sensors like Landsat or Sentinel-2 mean that satellites often do not observe the entire tidal cycle.
-Biases in satellite coverage of the tidal cycle can mean that tidal extremes (e.g. the lowest or highest tides at a location) may either never be captured by satellites, or be over-represented in the satellite EO record.
-Local tide dynamics can cause these biases to vary greatly both through time and spatially (Figure 1), making it challenging to consistently analyse and compare coastal processes consistently - particularly for large-scale (e.g. regional or global) analyses.
+Complex tide aliasing interactions between temporal tide dynamics and the regular overpass timing of sun-synchronous satellite sensors mean that satellites often do not always observe the entire tidal cycle.
+Biases in satellite coverage of the tidal cycle can mean that tidal extremes (e.g. the lowest or highest tides at a location) or particular tidal processes may either never be captured by satellites, or be over-represented in the satellite record.
+Local tide dynamics can cause these biases to vary greatly both through time and space, making it challenging to compare coastal processes consistently - particularly for large-scale coastal EO analyses.

 To ensure that coastal EO analyses are not inadvertently affected by tide biases, it is important to compare how well the tides observed by satellites match the full range of tides at a location.